New PEP Call for Proposals - PAGE II (Round 3)

 Content of proposals

-In order to be considered, applicant teams ARE REQUIRED to submit their proposal using the following mandatory template.
-Download the template.
+In order to be considered, applicant teams ARE REQUIRED to:

 There are three main areas/dimensions to all PEP-supported projects: research, capacity building, research and policy engagement.
 Each dimension must be considered with due care and attention, as they will be assessed individually and concurrently to determine the overall quality of a proposal.